SCBI-ForestGEO/2023census/doc/positions/crew_lead.md

 ## How to Apply

-To apply, please send a single PDF file containing (1) a brief (≤1 p.) cover letter summarizing experience and leadership philosophy, including how you would ensure that serving on the census crew would be a positive experience for diverse participants; (2) a CV, and (3) contact information for three references to Dr. Kristina Anderson-Teixeira at teixeirak@si.edu in an email entitled “SCBI crew lead application”.
+To apply, please send a single PDF file containing (1) a brief (≤1 p.) cover letter summarizing experience and leadership philosophy, including how you would ensure that serving on the census crew would be a positive experience for diverse participants; (2) a CV, and (3) contact information for three references to Dr. Kristina Anderson-Teixeira at teixeirak@si.edu in an email entitled “SCBI crew lead application”. **Please include a statement of your available dates.**

 **Review of applications will begin November 14, 2022.**